-Steve Hartman has been a CBS News correspondent since 1998, having served as a part-time correspondent for the previous two years.
+Steve Hartman is a CBS News correspondent based in New York, a role he has held since 1998, having served as a part-time correspondent for the previous two years.

-Hartman brings viewers moving stories from the unique people he encounters and the special places he visits as he travels around the country for his weekly feature "On the Road" which airs Fridays on the "CBS Evening News with Scott Pelley."
-"On the Road" is modeled after the long-running, legendary series of the same name which was originally reported by one of America's greatest TV storytellers, the late newsman Charles Kuralt.
+Hartman brings viewers moving stories from the unique people he meets in his weekly award-winning feature segment "On the Road" -- which airs every Friday on the "CBS Evening News" and repeats on "CBS Sunday Morning."
+"On the Road" is modeled after the long-running, legendary series of the same name originally reported by one of America's greatest TV storytellers, the late newsman Charles Kuralt.

-He has won many prestigious broadcast journalism awards for his work: an Alfred I. DuPont-Columbia University Award, an Emmy Award for writing and four RTNDA/Edward R. Murrow Awards, including four citations for Best Writing.
+He has won dozens of prestigious broadcast journalism awards for his work: An Alfred I. DuPont-Columbia University Award, three national Emmy awards and nine RTNDA/Edward R. Murrow awards, including a record seven citations for best writing.

 Hartman was graduated from Bowling Green State University in 1985 with a degree in broadcast journalism.
-He lives in Catskill, New York.
+He is married with three children and lives in Catskill, New York.